makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

+Focus
+- Understanding spies in testing - yes and explore call Fake
+- Following TDD - yes but sometimes didn't refractor straight after and forgot to commit consistently
+- Solving the backend - mostly but this focus meant the front-end was relegated to the end
+- Refractoring - yes tried to seperate methods, think about names

+- I decided to do the backend first as this was my focus but in retrospec I should have done the interface and backend simultaneously because it has created an issue where the backend and the front-end are hard to integrate - I have a runCardMaking method which makes the card, by looping 20 x but it is difficult to get the input to change every time.

+Method used so far to try:
+- var input = $('#input').val()  in interface will get input but passes it through once
+- var input = $('#input').val()  - in Bowling.js - jquery does not seem to work in a src file

+Methods to try:
+- 1. Document.getElementById() - in Bowling.js - this way the src file can get input
+- 2. reorganising Bowling.js so that all methods are seperate and having the loop in the interface

+I think option is probably how it is meant to be done ?
+Option 1 will be quicker but might not work.

 * Challenge time: rest of the day and weekend.
 * Feel free to use google, your notes, books, etc. but work on your own